AI-sandbox/XGMix/README.md

 ## Output

-The first line is a comment line, that specifies the order of subpopulations: eg:
+The first line is a comment line, that specifies the order and encoding of populations: eg:
-#reference_panel_population: golden_retriever labrador_retriever poodle poodle_small
+#Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2

 The second line specifies the column names, and every following line marks the genome position.

-The first four columns specify
+The first 6 columns specify
 - the chromosome
-- genetic marker's physical position in basepair units
+- interval of genetic marker's physical position in basepair units (one column represents the starting point and one the end point)
-- genetic position in centiMorgans (Currently missing)
+- interval of genetic position in centiMorgans (one column represents the starting point and one the end point)
-- the genetic marker's numerical index in the genetic map file (Currently missing)
+- number of *<query_file>* SNP positions that are included in interval

-The remaining columns give the predicted reference panel population.
-A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 4 + 2*(number of genotypes)
+The remaining columns give the predicted reference panel population for the given interval.
+A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)

 ## Pre-trained Models